Alabama Hill Reclaimed

 I looked for every possible way to transform the tired brown exterior of this 1972 home into something more interesting and inviting.
 With much of the budget earmarked for interior renovations, large exterior changes weren’t possible, which made color and material choices especially important.
 The existing almond-toned window casings guided the color palette, and a creamy green/gray taupe proved to be the perfect complement.
 The vibrant red front door added a bold focal point and personality.
 Broken concrete walkways were replaced with flagstone and framed by simple and easy to manage landscaping.
 A new roof and the addition of solar panels completed the transformation.

-The porch off the dining room was small and in poor shape but offered a nice season view and covered allowing for use during our rainy seasons.
+The porch off the dining room was small and in poor shape but offered a nice season view and was covered allowing for use during our rainy seasons.
 The new composite decking matched the color of the interior floors to create a nice flow and connection.
-And, the glass rails visually expanded the size and gave in a sleek feel in keeping with the overall streamline monochromatic exterior look
+The glass rails visually expanded the space and gave it a clean look in keeping with the overall exterior aesthetic.